BSMS requires all applicants to sit the BMAT in the year of application in order to be considered for interview.

-We feel that BMAT is a fair and transparent method for selecting for interview.
-We value that it is not only a test of aptitude, but also of knowledge.
-BSMS believes that it is important that applicants are able to demonstrate that they are able to construct a clear argument and present it using a good level of written English; this can be evidenced in Section 3.
+You are required to register with BMAT assessment centres prior to the test.
+We feel that BMAT is a fair and transparent method for selecting for interview, and value that it is not only a test of aptitude, but also of knowledge.
+It is important that applicants are able to demonstrate that they can construct a clear argument and present it using a good level of written English; this can be evidenced in Section 3.

 To help you prepare for the test, BMAT have produced a number of very useful resources including guides to the content of the course and past test papers.